Join Our Mailing List

 Overview & History

-Atomic Minerals’ claims cover the southern ±30% of a suspected down-faulted NE arcuate belt identified through historic oil and gas drilling.
+Atomic Minerals' claims cover the southern ±30% of a suspected down-faulted NE arcuate belt identified through historic oil and gas drilling.
+The table below illustrates Lisbon Valley's exceptional productivity relative to other major uranium districts in the USA.

 Geological Setting